 The Andes Mountains are the longest continental mountain range in the world.
 They form a continuous highland along the western coast of South America.
-The Andean Region extends from Caribbean Venezuela, through the Atacama Desert to cold, windy and wet Cape Horn.
+The Andean Region extends north-south from Caribbean Venezuela through the Atacama Desert to cold, windy, wet Cape Horn.

 The Andean Patagonian Forest spreads over steep elevations along a thin strip on both sides of the Andes Mountains in southern South America.
-These temperate forests, located in both southern Chile and Argentina, are the southernmost forests on earth.
+These temperate forests in southern Chile and Argentina are the southernmost forests on earth.

-Cape Horn is the southernmost headland of the Tierra del Fuego archipelago of southern Chile.
+Cape Horn is the southernmost headland of Chile's portion of the Tierra del Fuego archipelago.
 The Diego Ramírez Islands are a small group of islands located southwest of Cape Horn.
 The Drake Passage is the body of water between Cape Horn and the South Shetland Islands of Antarctica.

 The Chilean Andes and Argentine Andes form most of the border between Chile and Argentina, making up the highest section of the Andes range.
 The Dry Andes, Wet Andes, Patagonian Andes and Fuegian Andes are climatic and glaciological subdivisions.